anvaka/an/README.md

 # "Old" workflow

-Let's say we need typeahead control from angular-ui bootstrap.
-What is required to use it now?
+Let's say we need a typeahead control from angular-ui bootstrap.
+How do we start using it?

 1. Go to http://angular-ui.github.io/bootstrap/
 2. Click "Create Build" and choose "Typeahead"